Solhvemjsun/SolOS/README.md

 ## About

-This is my NixOS configurations for multiple computers includes my server and dev boards.
+This is my NixOS configurations for multiple computers includes user space, server and dev boards.

 ## User environment